128technology/docs/docs/intro_installation_quickstart_mist_aws.md

 ## Launch the Template

-This section describes how to fill out and launch the template using either the AWS marketplace or programmatically to deploy a Session Smart Router.

-### Mist-Managed Session Smart Router

 This section describes the parameters to complete the template to deploy a Mist-managed SSR, as well as how to launch it using the portal, or programmatically.

 ![CloudFormation Template](/img/aws-byol-template.png)